What is Dementia?

 Two abnormal structures called plaques and tangles are prime suspects in damaging and killing nerve cells.
 Plaques build up between nerve cells.
 They contain deposits of a protein fragment called beta-amyloid (BAY-tuh AM-uh-loyd).
 Tangles are twisted fibers of another protein called tau (rhymes with “wow”).
 Tangles form inside dying cells.
 Though most people develop some plaques and tangles as they age, those with Alzheimer’s tend to develop far more.
 The plaques and tangles tend to form in a predictable pattern, beginning in areas important in learning and memory and then spreading to other regions [such as language and mobility].
 Scientists are not absolutely sure what role plaques and tangles play in Alzheimer’s disease.
 Most experts believe they somehow block communication among nerve cells and disrupt activities that cells need to survive.

-Taking its name from the abnormal collection of protein, known as Lewy bodies, which occur in the nerve cells of the brain. ...read more
+Dementia with Lewy Bodies - taking its name from the abnormal collection of protein, known as Lewy bodies, which occur in the nerve cells of the brain.
+This accounts for 10 - 15% of all cases of dementia.
+Read more

-The term younger-onset refers to Alzheimer’s that occurs in a person under age 65.
+Early-onset Alzheimer's disease - the term younger-onset refers to Alzheimer’s that occurs in a person under age 65.
 Younger-onset individuals may be employed or have children still living at home.
 Issues facing families include ensuring financial security, obtaining benefits and helping children cope with the disease.
 People who have younger-onset dementia may be in any stage of dementia – early, middle or late.
 Experts estimate that some 500,000 people in their 30s, 40s and 50s have Alzheimer’s disease or a related dementia.
+Read more.

 (1) Memory Loss that Disrupts Daily Life